roman-milk/roman-milk.github.io/wifes-journey.md

  Susan couldn't remember being so out of control.
 She desperately wanted to prolong the wonderful sensations yet her body refused to listen.
 Her legs were pressed tightly together, but the crafty young woman still found enough space to royally molest the throbbing clitoris.
 Each time her clitty slipped between the skilled fingertips, Susan secreted more womanly juices until lewd slurping sounds filled the room.

  Her head rolled backwards and rested on the shorter woman's shoulder.
 Susan couldn't imagine a more shameless scene, as she experienced the most explosive orgasm of her life.
 She didn't think it was possible to climax while in a standing position, but the assumption was swiftly dispelled, as severe convulsions roared through her stomach.
 Much to Sue's horror, the sly young woman rotated her body and pushed her head forward so that she stared straight into a large mirror, which displayed the wicked lust.
 Sue was powerless.
 She stared at the blatant fingertips, as they rolled the slippery clitty around, and noticed her feet were apart enough to expose her crotch to the world.
-Report_Story #2